World Trade Organization/Aid for Trade Internship

 The work is highly varied but often challenging, requiring adaptability, clarity of thought and expression, and a capacity to develop an understanding of diplomacy, trade and development.

-The successful applicant will assist with all aspects of the aid management process.
-They will learn processes for monitoring and evaluation of existing investments, negotiations around jointly managed funds and the shepherding of ideas into project proposals.
+In addition to supporting negotiations, the successful applicant will assist with all aspects of the aid management process.
+This could include the monitoring and evaluation of existing investments, negotiations around jointly managed funds and the shepherding of ideas into project proposals.

-Under the guidance of experienced officers, the successful applicant will support and advance Australia’s interests in negotiations and regular committees.
-Interns may be required to represent the Australian Government in a formal capacity – for example, in discussions with other governments.
+Under the guidance of experienced officers, the interns may be required to represent the Australian Government in a formal capacity – for example, in discussions with other governments.

 The World Trade Organization